Madness (Guy Sebastian album)

-Madness was the seventh studio album from Australian singer-songwriter Guy Sebastian.
+Madness is the seventh studio album from Australian singer-songwriter Guy Sebastian.
 The album was released on 21 November 2014.
 It debuted at number six on the ARIA Charts, and was certified gold.
 With his compilation album Twenty Ten included, it was Sebastian's eighth consecutive top ten album in Australia.
 Four top 20 singles were released from the album: "Like a Drum", "Come Home with Me", "Mama Ain't Proud" featuring 2 Chainz and "Linger" which features Lupe Fiasco.
 Sebastian was nominated for two ARIA Music Awards in 2014, Best Male Artist for "Come Home with Me" and Song of the Year for "Like a Drum".